nghialv/Hakuba/README.md

 * Don't have to write the code for `UITableViewDelegate` and `UITableViewDataSource` protocols
 * Don't have to set cell identifier
 * Handling cell selection by trailing closure
-* Easy to append/remove/reset the cell
+* Easy to manage your cells (append/reset/insert/remove/update)
 * Easy to implement header/footer view
 * Support dynamic cell height from **ios7**
 * Support for creating cells from Nibs or Storyboards